awsdocs/amazon-route53-docs/doc_source/migrate-dns-domain-in-use.md

 To begin using Amazon Route 53 as the DNS service for a domain, use the method provided by the current DNS service provider to replace the current name servers in the NS record with Route 53 name servers\.

 **Note**
-When you update the NS record with the current DNS service provider to use Route 53 name servers, you're updating the DNS configuration for the domain\. \(This is comparable to updating the NS record in the Route 53 hosted zone for a domain except that you're updating the setting with the DNS service that you're migrating away from\.\)
+When you update the NS record with the current DNS service provider to use Route 53 name servers, you're updating the DNS configuration for the domain\. \(This is comparable to updating the NS record in the Route 53 hosted zone for a domain except that you're updating the setting with the DNS service that you're migrating away from\.\) <a name="migrate-dns-change-name-servers-with-provider-procedure"></a>
-In [Step 9: Update the domain registration to use Amazon Route 53 name servers](#migrate-dns-update-domain), you update the domain registration to use the same four name servers\.
-The domain can be registered with Route 53 or with another domain registrar\.<a name="migrate-dns-change-name-servers-with-provider-procedure"></a>

 **To update the NS record with your current DNS service provider to use Route 53 name servers**